 Your attention span is the length of time you can focus on something before you become bored or overloaded with information.
 That amount of time varies from person to person and depends on the type of activity.
-You’re likely to have a longer attention span while doing an active, hands-on project then listening passively to a presentation.
-You’re also more likely to pay attention and concentrate longer while being entertained than being taught.
-(Great presenters and teachers successfully blur the line between the two activities.)
+You’re likely to maintain a longer attention span while doing an active, hands-on project than listening passively to a presentation.
+You’re also more likely to pay attention and concentrate longer while being entertained than when you’re being taught.
+(Great presenters and teachers successfully blur the line between entertainment and teaching.)

-Copywriters, reporters, and filmmakers design most forms of media to keep your attention – to essentially hijack your concentration.
+Copywriters, reporters, and filmmakers design most forms of media to keep your attention.
+They essentially hijack your concentration.
 TV programs leave you in suspense right before a commercial break.
 Novels draw you in with a “hook” to read more.
 Newspapers, websites, and magazines project magnetic headlines and curious images.

-The children’s program Sesame Street launched in the late 1960s targeting preschoolers with an educational an entertaining TV show.
+The children’s program Sesame Street launched in the late 1960s and targeted preschoolers with an educational and entertaining TV show.
 One person involved with the show wrote:

-I understand that people at Children’s Television Workshop (CTW) conducted experiments running trials of certain programs with a young audience.
-They’d have other things going on offstage–deliberately–observing which programs riveted the children’s attention regardless of distractions.
+I understand that people at Children’s Television Workshop (CTW) conducted experimental trials of certain programs with a young audience.
+They’d have other things going on offstage–deliberately–observing which programs riveted the children’s attention in spite of the offstage distractions.
 Programs with lots of color, movement and music captivated their audiences.

 What began as a seemingly worthwhile cause soon mutated under the influence of marketers and media outlets.
 They’ve learned to manipulate our minds!
-They take our eyes and ears hostage with well-researched combinations of noises and color combinations.
+They take our eyes and ears hostage with well-researched splashes of noise and color combinations.

 How many colors, bright lights, and fascinating sounds do you observe in video games?
-They’re so prevalent that they make a parent or spouse’s voice disappear as meaningless drone.
+They’re so consuming that they make a parent or spouse’s voice evaporate into meaningless drone.
 How do movies keep our attention for two and three hours at a stretch?
 Study cinematography or simply count how many times a camera angle changes within a few minutes.

 It certainly seems that outside influences enslave our abilities to concentrate.
 We’re left numb and jaded, held back from focusing on learning activities which will improve our lives.